-- a) The most important problem faced by this sanctuary is the prevailing drought conditions owing to reduced rainfall in the region as well as in the catchments of Vaigai reservoir from where water has to flow in to the sanctuary. - b) Multiple control of the tank that houses the sanctuary by various departments poses critical challenges to effective management. - c) The inlet channel walls are weak and are prone to be wrecked during rainy season by agriculturists on the banks of the channel thereby not letting the entire water flow into the tank. - d) Natural regeneration is hampered to a great extent by lack of water and soil moisture and grazing. - e) Lack of accessible sources of water also reduces the viability of carrying out artificial regeneration activities. - f) Prosopis grows extensively in and around the sanctuary and if not controlled would cover up the sanctuary. - g) Siltation in the inlet channels and tank bed is another reason for reduced water holding. - h) Lack of systematic monitoring and apprehension among the villagers about the sanctuary as a protected area veil any incidents of poaching. - i) The Sanctuary area is not surveyed yet and therefore the demarcation has also not happened yet on the ground. - j) Summer months worsens water scarcity forcing villagers to encroach into the sanctuary to defecate, thereby reducing the plausibility of the place for tourism.
+- a) The most important problem faced by this sanctuary is the prevailing drought conditions owing to reduced rainfall in the region as well as in the catchments of Vaigai reservoir from where water has to flow in to the sanctuary. - b) Multiple control of the tank that houses the sanctuary by various departments poses critical challenges to effective management. - c) The inlet channel walls are weak and are prone to be wrecked during rainy season by agriculturists on the banks of the channel thereby not letting the entire water flow into the tank. - d) Natural regeneration is hampered to a great extent by lack of water and soil moisture and grazing. - e) Lack of accessible sources of water also reduces the viability of carrying out artificial regeneration activities. - f) Prosopis grows extensively in and around the sanctuary in a considerable manner thereby reducing the water holding capacity of the tank and also soil quality of the area. - g) Siltation in the inlet channels and tank bed is another reason for reduced water holding. - h) Lack of systematic monitoring and apprehension among the villagers about the sanctuary as a protected area veil any incidents of poaching. - i) The Sanctuary area is not surveyed yet and therefore demarcation has also not happened yet on the ground. - j) Summer months worsens water scarcity forcing villagers to encroach into the sanctuary to defecate, thereby reducing the plausibility of the place for tourism.
 Possibilities of human induced pathogens being transmitted to the birds remain high, increasing risk of detrimental effects on the avian health. - k) To encourage eco-tourism in the sanctuary, sufficient accommodation facilities are not available.
-Non-availability of guides and vehicles make conducting guided tourism impossible.
+Maintenance of the existing facilities also suffers due to lack of adequate funds.
+Non-availability of guides and an additional vehicle make conducting guided tourism impossible.